chefconf-crc/crc-training/labs/lab_4.md

 # Translate our MongoDB cookbook from recipes into resources
 Allotted Time: 30 minutes total

+In this activity your team will be updating your teamname-mongodb community cookbook to use custom resources.

+1. Identify who will do what on the team and pair as needed.
+2. Create a custom resource for installing mongodb.
+3. Update documentation for teamname-mongodb.
+4. Commit teamname-mongodb to github repo.
+5. Upload teamname-mongodb cookbook to the class supermarket https://supermarket.reusablechef.com/dashboard.

 ## Custom Resources 12.5 Style

 * simple extension of Chef